ufcvirtual/edx-platform/docs/en_us/internal/testing.md

 Very handy: if you uncomment the `pdb=1` line in `setup.cfg`, it will drop you into pdb on error.
 This lets you go up and down the stack and see what the values of the variables are.
 Check out [the pdb documentation](http://docs.python.org/library/pdb.html)

+More on the `--failed` functionality:
+* In order to use this, you must run the tests first.
+If you haven't already run the tests, or if no tests failed in the previous run, then tests called with the `--failed` switch will run all of the tests.
+See more about this in the [nose documentation](http://nose.readthedocs.org/en/latest/plugins/testid.html#looping-over-failed-tests).
+* Note that `rake test:python` calls nosetests separately for cms and lms.
+This means that if tests failed only in lms on the previous run, then calling `rake test:pythoh[--failed]` will run all of the tests for cms in addition to the previously failing lms tests.
+If you want it to run only the failing tests for lms or cms, use the `rake test_lms[--failed]` or `rake test_cms[--failed]` commands.

 ### Running Javascript Unit Tests

 We use Jasmine to run JavaScript unit tests.
 To run all the JavaScript tests: